-Think: mango rice pudding creme brulee, vegan jackfruit biryani and spiced scallops tartare with Indian spices (mustard seed, cumin, mango, curry leaf, yellow chilli), cilantro, lime, apple achar topped with locally sourced Northern Divine caviar, edible gold leaf and flower petals.
+Think mango rice pudding creme brulee, vegan jackfruit biryani, and spiced scallops tartare with Indian spices (mustard seed, cumin, mango, curry leaf, yellow chili), cilantro, lime, apple achar topped with locally sourced Northern Divine caviar, edible gold leaf, and flower petals.
 As Chef Kunal shares, “it all works perfectly together,” (having tried the dish during my visit to the JW Marriott, I can attest that yes, it does).

 Even before Covid-19, Chef Kunal says he was “constantly innovating and coming up with small touches to surprise the guest on arrival.”

 As a result, Chef Kunal’s wedding spreads aren’t traditional Indian cuisine.
 While there are some venues in the Vancouver area that do specialize in traditional Indian wedding banquets, the JW Marriott isn’t one of them — nor are they trying to be.
 “Whatever I do at Indian weddings I don’t call it purely authentic, I call it modern and progressive cuisine,” he says.